xddemir/Stardew-Valley-Coop/README.md

 ## 🧐 About <a name = "about"></a>

-This game is dedicated in the loving memory of someone i used to love.
+This game is dedicated in the loving memory of someone.

 ## 🎥 Demo / Working <a name = "demo"></a>